theforeman/foreman-ansible-modules/roles/lifecycle_environments/README.md

 This role supports the [Common Role Variables](https://github.com/theforeman/foreman-ansible-modules/blob/develop/README.md#common-role-variables).

-The main data structure for this role is the list of `lifecycle_environments`.
+The main data structure for this role is the list of `foreman_lifecycle_environments`.
 Each `lifecycle_environment` requires the following fields:

 - `name`: The name of the lifecycle environment.
 - `prior`: The name of the previous lifecycle environment to attach to in sequence.
 For the first lifecycle environment in a new path, set the prior lifecycle environment to Library.
 The order of definition matters, ensure that the environments are listed in the order the path would exist.